-People with sensory sensitivities visit our website because we list sensory-friendly experiences for people with all types of disaiblties, challenges and just people who like a little less noise, busy-ness and bright lights in their life.
-We are not associated with any one disaiblity that results in a sensory sensitivity but work towards bringing information to all the people with sensory sensitivity who look for it.
+People with sensory sensitivities visit our website because we list sensory-friendly experiences for people with all types of disabilities, challenges, and just people who like a little less noise, busy-ness, and bright lights in their life.
+We are not associated with any single disability that results in a sensory sensitivity but works towards bringing information to all the people with sensory sensitivity who look for it.

 4 things to help your child enjoy a Christmas Parade

-Here a three things you can do to help your child enjoy a Santa Claus Parade whether is has a quiet zone, sensory-friendly zone or is sensory-rich throughout and the 4th is to choose a sensory-friendly parade if you can!
+Here are three things you can do to help your child enjoy a Santa Claus Parade whether it has a quiet zone, sensory-friendly zone, or is sensory-rich throughout and the 4th is to choose a sensory-friendly parade if you can!

 - Practice through play.
 Children really do learn best via play.
 Introduce the idea and/or help your child conduct a present Santa Claus Parade with their toys.
 You can then talk to them about what to expect.
 You can also then help plan with them what to do if it becomes overwhelming.
 Communicate with your child to help prepare them for what could come.
 Help them understand and envision what is going to be different that day.
 Start by talking about what your child might expect and if possible, get your child’s feedback ahead of time on what your child may feel.

 - Ensure your child isn’t hungry, tired, thirsty, or has to go to the bathroom during your time at the parade.
 A tall order, I know!
 But planning ahead and taking care of these basics really do help your child manage sensory overload.
 That 4-point check-up should be a requisite before going on any outing!
 Schedule a bathroom break.
 Ensure a good night’s rest and/or quiet time before the parade.
 Bring snacks and a drink.